macmcmeans/localDataStorage/README.md

 ## SemVer:
 Recognizing there is no way I can predict how a change in my software will affect users, I still use [semantic versioning](https://semver.org) (semver) to signal those changes.
-Per [Hyrum’s Law](https://hynek.me/articles/semver-will-not-save-you/), I gently suggest you may enjoy, but I do not promise you will actually have, a bug-free upgrade experience.
+Per [Hyrum’s Law](https://hynek.me/articles/semver-will-not-save-you/), I gently suggest you may enjoy, but I do not promise you will actually have a bug-free upgrade experience.
 <br>&nbsp;<br>